A Note on Improved Loss Bounds for Multiple Kernel Learning: Abstract

 \section{Abstract}

-The paper \cite{hs-11} presented a bound on the generalisation error of classifiers learned through multiple kernel learning.
-The bound has (an improved) \emph{additive} dependence on the number of kernels (with the same logarithmic dependence on this number).
-However, parts of the proof were incorrectly presented in that paper.
-This note remedies this weakness by restating the problem and giving a detailed proof of the Rademacher complexity bound from \cite{hs-11}.
+In this paper, we correct an upper bound, presented in~\cite{hs-11}, on the generalisation error of classifiers learned through multiple kernel learning.
+The bound in~\cite{hs-11} uses Rademacher complexity and has an\emph{additive} dependence on the logarithm of the number of kernels and the margin achieved by the classifier.
+However, there are some errors in parts of the proof which are corrected in this paper.
+Unfortunately, the final result turns out to be a risk bound which has a \emph{multiplicative} dependence on the logarithm of the number of kernels and the margin achieved by the classifier.